How travel is being impacted by the Ukraine invasion - KRDO

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Pete Muntean, Anna Chernova and Vasco Cotovio contributed to this report
+CNN’s Sharon Braithwaite, Pete Muntean, Antonia Mortensen, Ivana Kottasova, Anna Chernova and Vasco Cotovio contributed to this report

 Comments